 You can use git clone or just download zip archive to get the codes

-The source code of Wukong is available through
+The source code of Wukong is available at github

 git clone firstname.lastname@example.org:SJTU-IPADS/wukong.git

-The source code of Wukong+S is available through
+The source code of Wukong+S is available at github (coming soon)

 (We will merge the new feature to Wukong by the end of 2017.
 Coming soon!)